 Steering readers to an unexpected vacation spot in a story can emphasize a novel's theme or ethical lesson.
 For this explanation why, authors steadily deploy situational irony in fables or morality-focused tales, reminiscent of "The Tortoise and the Hare."
 The surprising result teaches us that gradual and secure wins the race.

-Situational irony: similar phrases
+Situational irony: similar phrases1.
+Cosmic irony

 Cosmic irony comes closest to what Alanis Morissette sings about in "Ironic."
 Basically, it's a version of situational irony in which it sort of feels as regardless that the universe and/or some greater being deliberately contrives ironic situations, most likely for their own amusement.